 Boats and trailers occupying yard sites must be maintained so that they will not cause offence to the neighbourhood.
 Halyards and covers must be secured so as not to cause noise in windy conditions and trailers must be kept registered and readily moveable at all times.

 Members allocated a PAC marina berth are responsible for the providing and maintenance of the dock lines that secure their vessel.
 At least three-strand floating dock lines, with a minimum 14 mm diameter are to be used.
 Dock lines are to be crossed at bow and stern where possible, to ensure the vessel remains within the confines of the berth at all times.

+PAC Members using club storage facilities (Marina Berth, Moorings, Yard Spaces, Dinghy Racks or Runabout Racks) may be required to relocate to an alternative position if directed by the Board.

 Members who intend removing their vessel from an allocated facility for more than thirty consecutive days should notify the Secretary of their intentions and obtain approval to ensure the continuation of their rights.
 In the case of extended absence, the Board or its delegate may offer the vacant facility to eligible members on a casual basis, at rates determined by the Board.
 A Member wishing to be advised of a casual vacancy on a club facility should contact the Secretary and make this known.

 BY-LAW NO. 11C - INSURANCE AND OWNERSHIP